Which Nose Shape is Best for Piercings?

 High Nostril Piercing

 This is a more specific type of nostril piercing where the nostril is pierced high up on the nose–toward the bridge.
-A high nostril piercing also works for most nose shapes but comes with limited options for jewelry.
+A high nostril piercing also works for most nose shapes, yet comes with limited options for jewelry.

 This piercing type goes through the narrow strip of skin on the septum just before the cartilage starts.
 It works best on noses with wider septums, as more narrow septums may not provide much of a surface area for the piercing.

-Nasallang piercings are a good option for noses with narrow nostrils and septums, but they are fairly versatile.
+Nasallang piercings are a good option for noses with narrow nostrils and septums, still, they are fairly versatile.

 Vertical Nose Tip Piercing

 Similar to a septum piercing, a vertical nose piercing passes through the very tip of your nose.
-It is a less common type of piercing, and it works best for noses with a fleshy and prominent tip.
+It is a less common type of piercing and works best for noses with a fleshy and prominent tip.